adinabo/flower-shop/readme.md

 To ensure the website met user expectations, I considered:

-- Target Audience: Individuals looking for flower arrangements for special occasions, gifts, or wedding bouquets.
+- **Target Audience**: Individuals looking for flower arrangements for special occasions, gifts, or wedding bouquets.
-- User Needs: Simple navigation, easy product discovery, and smooth checkout process.
+- **User Needs**: Simple navigation, easy product discovery, and smooth checkout process.
+- **Accessibility** By incorporating ARIA roles and labels, the application supports better usability and aligns with WCAG guidelines, enhancing the experience for users with disabilities.
-- Pain Points: Poor mobile responsiveness, cluttered designs, and complex user flows seen in similar sites.
+- **Pain Points**: Poor mobile responsiveness, cluttered designs, and complex user flows seen in similar sites.
 I decided to go with something more simple, but at the same time keep the floral design.

 ### Wireframes and Mock-ups

 For this project, I utilized tools like Figma, Canva, Balsamiq, and Paint to create wireframes and conceptualize the design.
 I also experimented with various mobile apps to sketch a logo on my phone, but ultimately chose to keep the design simple and straightforward.